NicholasBoss/vscodetips/README.md

 # Helpful Extensions in VS Code

 ## 1. [VSCode Icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons)

 This extension provides a set of icons for files and folders in VS Code.
 It is a must-have extension for developers who work with multiple files and folders.
+The `example` folder holds example file extension types to show the icons of the VSCode Icons extension.

 ## 2. [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)